 When is the perfect time for salting steaks before grilling?
 I can’t count how many times I have seen this question asked online, or how many contradicting answers I’ve come across while trying to find the answer.

-With all the conflicting info out there, I decided I needed to find out what truly works best.
+With all the conflicting info, I decided I needed to find out what works best.
 Not only for my own peace of mind but to share with anyone else who may have asked this same question.
 And judging from the many forum comments I have read on this topic, there are a lot of you.

 What was frustrating me the most was that you could do a search and read five articles on this topic and it would be highly likely that you would find five different opinions on when to salt a steak.

-Should you be adding salt the day before grilling and letting it sit overnight?
+Should you add salt the day before grilling and let it sit overnight?
 Six hours before?
 An hour?
 Should you only add salt right before you put your steak on the grill?
 For that matter, is there really a wrong way to salt a steak?

 I’ve come across every variation of these suggestions and much more while looking to find an answer.